gregdchan/gregdchan/README.md

 <br><br>
 I’m a Guyana-born, US-based technologist, interdisciplinary designer, and entrepreneur, with a growing interest in Design Thinking.

+Day job: Technology and Media Services at NYU Tisch, Undergraduate Drama.

 Most recently: I graduated Cohort B of NYU Tisch + Shanghai Joint Global Interactive Media Arts Low Residency Masters Program and Cohort 8 of Communitas Ventures Accelerator (on the same day!).

 In the last year: I've researched special interest topics such as Accessibility, US Cannabis Culture, and Indigenous/Caribbean Futures, while applying a range of emerging technology to explore digital experiences and practical, interactive solutions.

 Sidehustle: Noticing a major gap in well-designed tools for cannabis use, I founded For Grownups Inc in May 2022 where I'm currently developing several patent-pending home storage and usage products.
 For Grownups aims to promote safe experiences and productive habits around cannabis use through a human-centered ecosystem of well-designed products and services.

+Additionally I consult for individuals and brands seeking to use emerging technology creatively.

 Stuff I know: UX Design, VR Development, Physical computing/prototyping, Usability Research, HTML, CSS, JS, Node, ML5, TensorFlow, Unity, C, C#, C++